 - Chris Griesemer, Advisory Team, University of California – Davis

 - Cindy Passmore, Unit Advisory Chair, University of California – Davis

 - Valerie Maltese, Marketing Specialist & Project Coordinator

 - Chris Moraine, Multimedia Graphic Designer

 An integral component of OpenSciEd’s development process is external validation of alignment to the Next Generation Science Standards by NextGenScience’s Science Peer Review Panel using the EQuIP Rubric for Science.
-We are proud that this unit has earned the highest score available and has been awarded the NGSS Design Badge.
+We are proud that this photosynthesis unit for 7th grade students has earned the highest score available and has been awarded the NGSS Design Badge.
 You can find additional information about the EQuIP rubric and the peer review process at the nextgenscience.org website.